Thomas Jervis (judge)

 Thomas Jervis (1770–1838) was an English judge, the last Puisne Justice of Chester until the abolition of the office in 1830.
 He was also member of parliament for Great Yarmouth.
 With Mary Ann née Dixon Old Swinford, Worcestershire, he had three sons and a daughter.
 The family name was from a noble ancestor Gervasius de Stanton.
-His youngest son was Attorney General of England and Wales, Sir John Jervis.
+His youngest son was Attorney General for England and Wales, Sir John Jervis.

 He appeared for the prosecution in the 1812 trial of William Booth for forgery.
 Booth was sentenced to hang.